 The purpose of this section is twofold.
-First, we formulate a notion of Cohen-Macaulayness for an object of the derived category in terms of the behaviour of local cohomology (Definition~\ref{CMDerived}) and relate this to classical Cohen-Macaulayness (in the case of modules) as defined in terms of regular sequences (Lemma~\ref{CMLocCohCrit}).
-Secondly, we formulate a notion of Cohen-Macaulayness for certain ind-objects (Definition~\ref{IndCMDef}) and prove a crucial lemma, essentially borrowed from \cite{HunekeLyubeznik}, stating roughly that having this property in dimension $< n$ implies a finiteness statement in dimension $n$ (Lemmas~\ref{IndCMPunctured} and \ref{IndCMPuncturedNN}).
+First, we formulate a notion of Cohen--Macaulayness for an object of the derived category in terms of the behaviour of local cohomology (Definition~\ref{CMDerived}) and relate this to classical Cohen--Macaulayness (in the case of modules) as defined in terms of regular sequences (Lemma~\ref{CMLocCohCrit}).
+Secondly, we formulate a notion of Cohen--Macaulayness for certain ind-objects (Definition~\ref{IndCMDef}) and prove a crucial lemma, essentially borrowed from \cite{HunekeLyubeznik}, stating roughly that having this property in dimension $< n$ implies a finiteness statement in dimension $n$ (Lemmas~\ref{IndCMPunctured} and \ref{IndCMPuncturedNN}).